iottly/iottly.github.io/_tutorials/pre_install_agent.md

   - optional
   - if present this will be the (fixed) name of the device
   - if absent (and also the hook is absent) the procedure will fallback to "NEW DEVICE"

+### 4. configure iottly to be started by the init system

+Configure the init system of the image to run the following command:
+`/opt/iottly.com-agent/sbin/iottly`

+This script handles the respawn, so that you don't need to configure the init system to respawn the agent.

+### 5. flash the image and turn on the device

+The image built in this way has no dependencies on specific device attributes, so that you can use it as a master image to be flashed in bulk on new devices.

+Once the device will be powered on the agent will start trying to register to iottlyCloud.
+As soon as an internet connection will be available for the device, the registration will succeed, and you'll be able to see the device registered and connected in the __DEVICE CONFIGURATION__ panel.